paloj/bash_menu/README.md

 # bash_menu
-Command line menu system for linux bash.
+Commandline menu system for linux bash.

 Add custom commands to a menu with short nick.
 Options to run, create new or quit.
 Good for example ssh targets or other command lists.